spacejam/rio/README.md

 * [Efficient IO with io_uring](https://kernel.dk/io_uring.pdf)
 * [What’s new with io_uring](https://kernel.dk/io_uring-whatsnew.pdf)
 * Follow [Jens Axboe on Twitter](https://twitter.com/axboe) to follow dev progress

+For some slides with interesting io_uring performance results, check out slides 43-53 of [this presentation deck by Jens](https://www.slideshare.net/ennael/kernel-recipes-2019-faster-io-through-iouring).

 #### why not use those other Rust io_uring libraries?